data-driven-forms/react-forms/packages/react-renderer-demo/src/docs-components/pf4-wizard.md

 - steps are visible as user visits them
 - user can jump only back
 - use `isDynamic` prop to enforce it
+- use `predictSteps` to allow navigation to show future steps
+    - if you have any conditional fields in the step, you should use `disableForwardJumping` in the step definition, to disable jumping forward in the navigation, otherwise user could miss the changed fields in next steps.

 ![progressivewizard](https://user-images.githubusercontent.com/32869456/58427241-5b370a80-809f-11e9-8e79-a4a829b8d181.gif)